blue-hexagon/PowerScraper/README.md

 ## Contributing

-The project is pretty easy to extend and you won't need to concern yourself with any of the codebase besides all the scraping logic that is contained within `Core.Scraping.Modules.<ModuleName>`, where you find the modules that do the actual scraping.
+The project is pretty easy to extend and you won't need to concern yourself with any of the codebase besides all the scraping logic that is contained within `Core.Scraping.Modules.<ModuleName>`, where you find the modules and collectors that do the handle the scraping.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue.
 Also, don't forget to give the project a star ⭐!